-To enable effective monitoring by the executive policy owners, the Company maintains a comprehensive process for reporting on all material risks to the IRC, including a comparison of risk exposures to the risk limits, which include early-warning indicators, and reporting on breaches.
-Each policy details a set of standardized reports which must be provided to the IRC and the Board on a quarterly basis.
+To enable effective monitoring by the executive policy owners, the Company maintains a comprehensive process for reporting on all material risks to the BRC, including a comparison of risk exposures to the risk limits, which include early-warning indicators, and reporting on breaches.
+Each policy details a set of standardized reports which must be provided to the BRC and the Board on a quarterly basis.

-Each executive policy owner certifies annually to the IRC whether the Company is, in his or her opinion, in material compliance with the requirements of the policy within his or her area of responsibility.
+Each executive policy owner provides an annual attestation to the BRC whether the Company is, in their opinion, in material compliance with the requirements of the policy.